 Although adopting parents want to adopt with as little uncertainty as possible, they cannot eliminate it entirely.
 Paternity and addressing birth father rights is often a source of uncertainty.

-At one end of the spectrum is a married birth mother whose husband, as the only possible birth father, intends to consent.
-At the other end is a birth mother who claims to know the birth father, yet refuses to disclose his name because “he will not be cooperative.”
-Other risk factors include rape not reported to the police, one night stands, married women whose husband is not the father, and named fathers who cannot be located.
-One’s assessment of adoption risk is always, of course, affected by the truthfulness of the birth mother.
+At one end of the spectrum is a married expectant woman whose husband, as the only possible birth father, intends to consent.
+At the other end is an expectant woman who claims to know the birth father, yet refuses to disclose his name because “he will not be cooperative.”
+Other risk factors include rape not reported to the police, one-night stands, married women whose husband is not the father, and named fathers who cannot be located.
+One’s assessment of adoption risk is always, of course, affected by the truthfulness of the expectant woman.

 To help identify and manage the uncertainties related to birth fathers, adopting parents are best served by working toward answering questions such as: